jkortus/alg.cubing.net/README.md

 Made as a response to https://github.com/cubing/alg.cubing.net/issues/23.
 Hopefully yufanyufan was right, I fixed his according to his proposal.

+It seems that the original authors have no intent of adding this feature as they are busy with new versions and more important tasks.
+So until they finish their new piece, we can enjoy this legacy code, just with yellow on top.
+As soon as they finish the new product, this fork might no longer be of any use.

 I take no credit for the fixes or any code, I just put it together.

 Let's have yellow on top!! :D